 For some ideas of successful projects please look at our case studies

 Applications can be made by the main club or an associated body, such as a community charitable trust or community interest company, associated with a National League club.
 We refer to the organisation running a community progamme as a Club Community Organisation (CCO).
 To be eligible for funding the main club must be a member of the National League during the season of application.
-Club representatives must also have attended one of the Trust’s funding workshops or received pre-application advice.
+CCO representatives must also have attended one of the Trust’s funding workshops or received pre-application advice.

 THERE ARE TWO GRANT CEILINGS: